cloudstax/firecamp/docs/architect/README.md

 The FireCamp Container plugin is the central coordinator between the container orchestration framework and other FireCamp components.

 When the container orchestration framework schedules a service container to a worker node, the plugin will talk with the database to find out which member the container serves, updates the registry service (update the member's DNS record or move the member's static IP), and mounts the member's data volume.
 By this, the service will recognize the new container as the original member.
 Please refer to [Service Scheduling Flow](https://github.com/cloudstax/firecamp/tree/master/docs/workflows#service-scheduling-flow) for more details.

+For Kubernetes, FireCamp leverages the [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/), which binds the volume with one pod.
+The StatefulSets also binds one internal DNS name with one pod.
+FireCamp reuses the StatefulSets volume binding, and simply registers the external DNS name with the public cloud DNS service, such as AWS Route53.

 ## The Catalog Service
 The Catalog service manages the lifecycle of the stateful services, including deployment, upgrade, scaling, data management, etc. The Catalog service understands the differences of each service, and drives the container orchestration framework to work accordingly.